-What is an Exclusion Waiver and Who May Apply
+What is an Exclusion Waiver and Who May Apply for one?

 We have previously discussed that once a provider is excluded he may not furnish items or services paid for by the the Federal health care programs until he is eligible to apply for reinstatement and the Office of the Inspector General (OIG) approves this reinstatement request.
 The one exception to this general rule is that OIG does have the authority to grant certain excluded individuals or entities an exclusion waiver.1